ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 For the shake of an example, lets create a simple envelope that only rises up from 0 to 1 and than back again to 0:

-First of all, a simple sound withoun an envelope so we'll have a point of reference:
+First of all, a simple sound without an envelope so we'll have a point of reference:

 ```fs
 let synth = Synth() // Init